EdNawrocki/CS163-Projects-2024Fall/_posts/2024-12-13-team32-facial-recognition.md

 ![Total Loss Function]({{'/assets/images/32/app3error_curves.png' | relative_url}})
 {: style="width: 800px; max-width: 100%;"}
 *FIGURE X: The unlearnable effectiveness of different types of noise: random, adversarial and error-minimizing noise on CIFAR-10 dataset.
 The lower the clean test accuracy the more effective of the noise..
-Taken from [src]*
+Taken from [3]*

 Class-wise noise introduces an explicit correlation with labels, causing the model to learn the noise instead of the actual content, which diminishes its ability to generalize to clean data.
 This type of noise also disrupts the independent and identically distributed (i.i.d.) assumption between training and test data, making it an effective data protection technique.
 However, class-wise noise can be partially bypassed through early stopping during training.

 In contrast, sample-wise noise applies unique perturbations to each individual sample without any direct correlation to the labels.
 This approach ensures that only low-error samples are ignored by the model, while normal and high-error samples continue to aid in learning, making error-minimizing noise more effective in rendering data unlearnable.
 Consequently, sample-wise error-minimizing noise offers a more robust and versatile method for preventing DNNs from extracting useful information from the training data.

-### Case Study

-![Total Loss Function]({{'/assets/images/32/case_study_3.png' | relative_url}})
-{: style="width: 800px; max-width: 100%;"}
-*FIGURE X: Preventing exploitation of face data using error-minimizing noise.
-Taken from [src]*
+## Experiments
 ### Settings and Methodology
 The authors conducted a case study to demonstrate the application of error-minimizing noise on personal face images, addressing scenario where individuals seek to prevent their facial data from being exploited by FR or verification systems.
-The proposed approach involves the defender applying error-minimizing noise to their own face images before sharing them on online social media platforms.
+This involves the defender applying error-minimizing noise to their own face images before sharing them on online social media platforms.
 These altered, or unlearnable, images are subsequently collected by FR systems to train DNNs.
 The primary objective is to ensure that DNNs trained on these unlearnable images perform poorly when attempting to recognize the defender’s clean face images captured elsewhere, thereby safeguarding the individual’s privacy.

 The experiments are conducted under two distinct settings: partially unlearnable and fully unlearnable.
 In the partially unlearnable setting, a small subset of identities within the training dataset is made unlearnable.
 Specifically, 50 identities from the WebFace dataset are selected and augmented with error-minimizing noise using a smaller CelebA-100 subset.

 This results in a training set where 10,525 identities remain clean, while 50 identities are protected.
 In the fully unlearnable setting, the entire WebFace training dataset is rendered unlearnable.
 Inception-ResNet models trained on these modified datasets evaluate the effectiveness of the noise against both face recognition and verification tasks.

+![Total Loss Function]({{'/assets/images/32/case_study_3.png' | relative_url}})
+{: style="width: 800px; max-width: 100%;"}
+*FIGURE X: Preventing exploitation of face data using error-minimizing noise.
+Taken from [3]*

 ### Results
-The study concludes that error-minimizing noise is a viable and practical tool for protecting personal face images from unauthorized use in training FR systems.
-In the partially unlearnable setting, the recognition accuracy for the 50 protected identities dropped dramatically to 16%, compared to 86% for the remaining clean identities, as shown in the experimental results table.
-This significant reduction demonstrates the effectiveness of error-minimizing noise in making specific identities unrecognizable.
+The study concludes that error-minimizing noise is a viable tool for protecting personal face images from unauthorized use in training FR systems.
+In the partially unlearnable setting, the recognition accuracy for the 50 protected identities dropped to 16%, compared to 86% for the remaining clean identities.

 However, the partially unlearnable setting exhibits some limitations due to the presence of ample clean data, which allows the model to maintain relatively good verification performance, albeit with a reduced Area Under the Curve (AUC).
 In contrast, the fully unlearnable setting achieves a substantial reduction in model performance, with the AUC dropping from 0.9975 in the clean setting to 0.5321.
 This highlights the potential of error-minimizing noise for comprehensive data protection when applied across the entire dataset.